The Court Process

 A No Contest plea does not admit your guilt, but does admit the truth of the facts alleged in the complaint against you.
 If you plead No Contest the judge will ask the court officer to read the alleged facts into the record.
 If the alleged facts meet the elements of the offense the judge will find you Guilty and issue a sentence.
 A no contest plea cannot be used against you in a later civil or criminal case.

 If you enter a Not Guilty Plea you will have the opportunity to change your plea to Guilty or No Contest at a later date.

 After your arraignment, the court will generally schedule a Pretrial.
-The Pretrial is typically set approximately 20 - 30 days after your arraignment.
-At your Pretrial you (or your attorney if represented) will discuss the case with the Prosecutor and determine whether a Trial or Motion Hearing will be necessary or whether the parties can come to an agreement regarding the charge and recommended sentence.
+The Pretrial is typically set approximately 20-30 days after your arraignment.
+At your Pretrial you (or your attorney, if you're represented) will discuss the case with the Prosecutor and determine whether a Trial or Motion Hearing will be necessary or whether the parties can come to an agreement regarding the charge and recommended sentence.

-At trial, the parties will present evidence and arguments to the Judge or Jury and they will determine whether the prosecution has proved beyond a reasonable doubt that a crime was committed and that the person charged was responsible for commiting the offense.
+At trial, the parties will present evidence and arguments to the judge or jury and they will determine whether the prosecution has proved beyond a reasonable doubt that a crime was committed and that the person charged was responsible for committing the offense.

 There are several levels of misdemeanor offenses and each carries with it a different maximum fine and possible jail time.
 The sentence may also include license suspensions, community work service, probation, substance abuse treatment, and the like.

 |4th Degree||30 Days||$250|